The Bridge That is Never Finished

 —Alasdair MacIntyre, After Virtue (1981)

-Freedom is never complete, never settled.
-It is a bridge built in tension—spanning discord without erasing it, holding voices together without silencing their difference.
-To cross it is to accept that liberty is always an unfinished work, sustained by dialogue, courage, and conscience.
+Freedom is never finished.
+It is a bridge built in tension, spanning discord without erasing it, holding voices together without flattening their difference.
+To set foot on such a bridge is to accept that liberty will always remain unfinished work, sustained not by certainty but by dialogue, courage, and conscience.

 What we stand for